Auto-scaling Approaches for Microservice Applications: A Survey and Taxonomy: Challenges and Future Directions

-\item [$ \bullet $] \textbf{Enhance Adaptability with Meta-learning:} Meta-learning allows systems to adapt quickly to new tasks, improving the adaptability of auto-scaling technologies.
-By enabling real-time updates based on system feedback, meta-learning can dynamically adjust scaling strategies, ensuring the system always operates optimally under varying conditions \cite{F5}.
+\item [$ \bullet $] \textbf{Enhance Adaptability with Meta-learning:} Meta-learning enables auto-scaling systems to quickly adapt to new workloads and environments by updating scaling strategies in real time based on observed system feedback \cite{F5}.
+This approach improves responsiveness and maintains optimal performance under varying conditions.

 \end{itemize}